paulstothard/helpful_links/README.md

 - [millanek/Dsuite](https://github.com/millanek/Dsuite) - Fast calculation of Patterson's D (ABBA-BABA) and the f4-ratio statistics across many populations/species using VCF files and genotype uncertainty.
 - [NGSadmix](http://www.popgen.dk/software/index.php/NgsAdmix) - A tool for estimating individual admixture proportions from NGS data that makes use of genotype likelihoods and works well for medium and low coverage NGS data.
 - [STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html) - Use multi-locus genotype data to investigate population structure.
+- [thibautjombart/adegenet](https://github.com/thibautjombart/adegenet) - An R package package for the exploratory analysis of genetic data.

 ## Programming